 Swaddling can be a parent’s favorite tool to help calm their baby into a restful nights sleep.
-But unfortunately swaddling comes with an expiration date.
-Most parents wonder the best way to identify when baby should discontinue swaddling, and we’re here to help!
+But unfortunately, swaddling comes with an expiration date.
+Most parents wonder about the best way to identify when baby should discontinue swaddling, and we’re here to help!

-The general rule of thumb is that your baby should start the transition process when she shows signs of rolling over from back to front, when she shows signs of breaking free from the swaddle wrap, or when the swaddle becomes disruptive to sleep.
+The general rule of thumb is that your baby should start the transition process when they show signs of rolling over from back to front, when they show signs of breaking free from the swaddle wrap, or when the swaddle becomes disruptive to sleep.

 If your baby can roll onto her tummy, it’s important that swaddling be discontinued.
 Your little one must be able to protect her airway when she rolls onto her tummy by using her arms to push her upper body up.